tm-LBenson/big-log-viewer/README.md

 go build -o biglog ./cmd/biglog
 ```

-_Frontend assets are embedded in the binary; no extra files needed._
+_Frontend assets are embedded in the binary; no additional files are required._